robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Fit standing is a lie,” she said.
 “Fit moving is the truth.”

+Through the open window, laughter and the smell of sausages and diesel fumes invaded quiet sounds of chalk scraping and scissors snipping and the soft clean smells of cloth dust.

+Finally, at her trusty Pfaff machine, Mara held up Attempt Two and nodded at Charlie.

-Charlie nodded, and for the first time he looked less like a youth being tolerated in a women’s workspace and more like a technician being entrusted with a system.
-He picked up the Attempt Two mock-up and handed it to Mara.
+It happened, in that moment.
+He'd gone from a youth being tolerated in a women’s workspace to a technician being entrusted with a system.
+He took the Attempt Two mock-up, examined it, and handed it to Mara.

 She matter-of-factly laced him into it.

 Charlie lifted his arms.

 Reached forward.

 Bent.

 The top edge behaved better this time: less roll, less spite.
-Whether it was that bit of fullness in his chest I'd noticed when he first arrived at Wardrobe that first day remained to be seen.
+Whether it was the design change, or something else the garment had decided to hold, remained to be seen.
 The diagonal strain line softened, as if the load had been persuaded into a more reasonable route.

 But something else happened, subtle enough that only someone with a critical eye would see it.
 A tiny hinge formed along one boning channel at the side.
 Not a tear, not yet.
 A kink—a suspicion.
 Charlie felt it at the same instant Mara saw it.
 His jaw tightened.
-Mara didn’t react with disappointment, but with satisfaction.
+Mara's eyes focused—satisfaction.

 “There,” she said, almost pleased.
 “Second-order failure.
 That’s the real work showing itself.”

-Charlie let out a breath that sounded almost like a laugh... small, disbelieving.
+Charlie let out a breath that sounded almost like a laugh—small, disbelieving.

-“We fixed one thing,” he said, “and revealed another.”
+“We fix one thing,” he said, “and reveal another.”

 Mara nodded.
 “Exactly.”

 Charlie went to the ledger and wrote without being told.

+RESULT:
-RESULT: improved load distribution at waist tie; reduced top edge roll under forward reach
+- improved load distribution at waist tie;
+- reduced top edge roll under forward reach

+NEW FAILURE:
-NEW FAILURE: hinge/kink at side boning channel under bend; pressure point emerging
+- hinge/kink at side boning channel under bend;
+- pressure point emerging

 He looked up.
 “Is that because I’m... too slim there?”

-Mara’s gaze was cool, not unkind.
+Mara’s gaze was cool, but not unkind.

 “You’re a baseline,” she said.
-“And baselines are useful precisely because they are not everyone.”
+“And baselines are useful *precisely* because they are not everyone.”

-She leaned in, voice lowering into something like a vow.
+Her voice lowered into something like a vow.

 “This,” she said, tapping the ledger, “is how we get the grail.
-Not by hoping.
-By mapping.”
+Not by hoping, but by *mapping*.”

 Charlie stared at the page for a long second.

-“Okay.”

-This time it wasn’t compliance.
+“Yes Mara.”

-It was commitment.
+It was more than just compliance: it was commitment.

 <hr style="height:2px;border-width:0;color:yellow;background-color:yellow">